thedataflows/go-lib-log/README.md

 )

 func main() {
- // The global logger is initialized automatically.
+ // The global logger is initialized automatically with event grouping enabled.
  // Ensure to close it on application shutdown to flush buffers. defer log.Close()